 Again, the first printed record of the Century model being offered for retail was the 1904 catalog, but it's ambiguous and doesn't state whether it's the Old or New line, nor is there a photograph to make it obvious.
 The last catalog listing is 1909, but given how cheaply they were made it's likely they continued to the end.

 All of the Models 10 to 13 movements turned out by the factory were named grades; evidently none were marked Seth Thomas on the plates.
 There were quite a few named grades overall throughout all the models but only a dozen or so were used exclusively on the Century Series.
-So far all of the reported examples carry matching dials, and some, like the Wyoming and the Toronado, are fairly rare.
+So far all of the reported examples carry matching dials, and some, like the Wyoming, Stratford, and Toronado, are fairly rare.

 Three of the named grades within the New Century line - the Engine Special, the Sentinel, and the Trainmen's Special - were standard 7-jewel movements with glass cap jewels over the pivots and the barrel that served no purpose.
 The micro-regulator on the balance cock was functional in adjusting the rate.
 The Trainmen's Special came with two fake "counts" of either 17 or 23 jewels, but again these were for looks only and did not affect the accuracy in any way.
 There were similar grades in the 6-size watches, such as the Countess Janet.